-Under NRC's financial assurance regulations, 10 CFR 30.35(b)(2), 40.36(b)(2), and 70.25(b)(2), licensees who use certifications of financial assurance must submit the following to NRC:
+Under NRC's financial assurance regulations, 10 CFR 30.35(b)(2), 40.36(b)(2), and 70.25(b)(2), licensees who use prescribed amounts of financial assurance must submit the following to NRC:

-- The certification statement (regulatory guidance is provided in Section A.2.2); and - An originally signed duplicate of the financial instruments obtained to provide financial assurance for decommissioning.
+- The certification of financial assurance (regulatory guidance is provided in Section A.2.2); and - An originally signed duplicate of the financial instruments obtained to provide financial assurance for decommissioning.
 This appendix describes the allowable financial instruments first in general terms, in Section A.1, and then in detail beginning in Section A.4.
 Licensees should refer to these other sections to ensure that their financial assurance instruments and supporting documentation will be acceptable to NRC.

-In addition to submitting these materials, licensees must maintain records of the amount certified for decommissioning and the funding methods used for assuring funds (e.g., a copy of the instruments and all supporting documentation).
+In addition to submitting these materials, licensees must maintain records of the amount of financial assurance certified for decommissioning and the funding methods used for assuring funds (e.g., a copy of the financial instruments and all supporting documentation).

-A.2.4 Model Certification Statement
+A.2.4 Model Certification of Financial Assurance